rikardgn/learnCpp/README.md

 - forExample.cpp
 - Shows to print five lines of “Hello World” using a for loop
 - whileEx.cpp
 - Shows how to use a while loop to wait for a user to enter a certain character.
+- doWhileEx.cpp
+- Shows how to use a do while loop to generate two random numbers in a vector.

 Pointer
 -------